-Choose menu "System Tools → Time Settings", you can configure the time on the following screen.
+Choose menu "System Tools→Time Settings", you can configure the time on the following screen.

 Time Settings

 Time zone: (GMT+08:00) Beijing, Hong Kong, Perth, Singapore

-Date: 1 2000 (MM/DD/YY)
+Date: 5 3 2012 (MM/DD/YY)

-Time: 0 1 4 (HH/MM/SS)
+Time: 15 15 40 (HH/MM/SS)

 NTP Server I: 0.0.0.0 (Optional)

 NTP Server II: 0.0.0.0 (Optional)

 Get GMT

 Enable Daylight Saving

-Start: Mar V 3rd V Sun V 2am V
+Start: Mar 😪 3rd 😪 Sun 😪 2am 😪

-End: Nov V 2nd V Sun V 3am V
+End: Nov 😪 2nd 😪 Sun 😪 3am 😪

 Daylight Saving Status: daylight saving is down.

-Note: Click the "CET CMT" to undate the time from the internet with the are defined conurs.

 Note: Click the "GET GMT" to update the time from the internet with the pre-defined servers

 or entering the customized server(IP Address or Domain Name) in the above frames.

 Save

-Figure 4-72 Time settings
+Figure 4-77 Time settings

-- > Time Zone Select your local time zone from this drop-down list. - > Date Enter your local date in MM/DD/YY into the right blanks. - > Time Enter your local time in HH/MM/SS into the right blanks. - > NTP Server I / NTP Server II Enter the address or domain of the NTP Server I or NTP Server II, and then the Router will get the time from the NTP Server preferentially.
-In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet. - Enable Daylight Saving - Check the box to enable the Daylight Saving function. - > Start The time to start the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - ➤ End The time to end the Daylight Saving.
-Select the month in the first field, the week in the second field, the day in the third field and the time in the last field. - > Daylight Saving Status Displays the status whether the Daylight Saving is in use.
+- > Time Zone Select your local time zone from this pull down list. - > Date - Enter your local date in MM/DD/YY into the right blanks. - Time Enter your local time in HH/MM/SS into the right blanks.

+NTP Server I/II - Enter the address for the NTP Server, then the Router will get the time from the NTP Server preferentially.
+In addition, the Router built-in some common NTP Servers, so it can get time automatically once it connects the Internet.

-To set time manually:
+To configure the system manually:

-1. Select your local time zone.
+- 1. Select your local time zone.

-- 2. Enter the Date in Month/Day/Year format. - 3.
-Enter the Time in Hour/Minute/Second format. - 4.
-Click Save.
+- 2. Enter date and time in the right blanks.

+- 3. Click Save to save the configuration.

-To set time automatically:
+To configure the system automatically:

 - 1. Select your local time zone. - 2.
-Enter the address or domain of the NTP Server I or NTP Server II. - 3.
+Enter the IP address for NTP Server I or NTP Server II. - 3.
 Click the Get GMT button to get system time from Internet if you have connected to the Internet.